-April was a bunch of unschooling fun, and one REALLY BIG thing happened – we are officially “done” Sarah’s compulsory education under Pennsylvania law!
+April was a bunch of unschooling fun, and one REALLY BIG thing happened – we are officially “done” Ashar’s compulsory education under Pennsylvania law!
 We’ll be continuing to wrap up the things we do together as a family (and the learning that goes with them) in posts like this one, but I wanted to take a minute and celebrate that milestone!

 That whole graduation business

 So we’re done.
 Final paperwork submitted, nothing else required… right?

 WRONG!
 Of course there’s a graduation party.
 We’re hosting a cookout and backyard graduation ceremony May 27 for Ashar, and I have a HUGE favor to ask of all of you.
 Ashar had really wanted to host a HUGE party, and for various reasons it’s not going to be nearly as large of a shindig as she’s dreamed of.

 That’s where you come in.
 If you like reading about Ashar’s journey here on Unschool Rules, would you consider sending her a card or postcard with your best graduation wishes?
 She’d LOVE that (she loves getting mail) and it’d be a great way to extend our celebrating.

 3416 Essex Road

 (Don’t freak out, privacy people.
 Our address has been all over the internet for years.
 It’s not a biggie.)